-Ensure all equipment used for lifting/moving the analyzer is rated for the weight load.
+- Always use a lifting truck or a forklift to transport the analyzer.
+Two people are needed for the installation. - Ensure all equipment used for lifting/moving the analyzer is rated for the weight load. - Lift the device by the recessed grips.

-Bolts or screws used for wall-mounting the SS2100 must be able to support four times the weight of the instrument (59 Kg./130 lbs.).
+Bolts or screws used for wall-mounting the SS2100 must be able to support four times the weight of the instrument (approximately 59 to 154 kg [or 130 to 340 lbs] with sample system).

-Figure 3-1 Lifting points for the SS2100 H2S analyzer
+Figure 1: Lifting points for the SS2100 H2S analyzer (1)